t2kx/PracticalDevOpsTraining/readme.md

 The specific training materials for this workshop have been created by Rainer Stropek.
 This adapted version for the training delivery in Belgium is a fork based on [https://github.com/rstropek/PracticalDevOpsTraining].

 Note that this training is a practical (Microsoft) DevOps training and will guide attendees how to make use of DevOps principles in the full software development application lifecycle.
-Don't expect to learn the ins and outs of a new language/framework, but be ready to absorb the the culture that emphasizes the collaboration and communication of both software developers and information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.
+Don't expect to learn the ins and outs of a new language/framework, but be ready to absorb the culture that emphasizes the collaboration and communication of both software developers and information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.

 ## Slides and Exercises